 For curly-haired kids (and adults, TBH), forcing a brush through your hair can feel like torture.
+And it can leave you with a poofy, frizzy mess among your curls.
 The key is to stop fighting it and use a detangling tool that works through your curls, not against them.
 A wide-toothed comb like CURLISTO’s Curlisto Finger Comb gets the job done, tear-free.

 The best way to detangle curls is to start at the tips and work your way up.
+Even if you don’t have curly hair you should be following this rule to avoid breakage, so make sure to spread the word to your straight and wavy haired friends!
 Split your hair into 3-4 sections and begin by tackling the tangles at the ends of one of them.
 Once you’ve cleared the knots, inch your way up through the mid-lengths until you can pull the comb or brush all the way through from root to tip.
 Then move on to the next section.

 Maintaining curly hair can feel like a lot of work, but it has its glamorous moments.
 Sleeping on a silk pillowcase is the best way to prevent frizz and tangling while you toss and turn at night.
 (You can also sleep with your hair wrapped in a silk scarf, though they can be tricky to keep in place.)